antonioleal/myslackbuilds/README.md

 historically significant or just plain interesting computer hardware and software from the past.

+# smoffice2021
+SoftMaker Office 2021 is an office suite, it includes

+ * TextMaker 2021, a word processor
+ * PlanMaker 2021, a spreadsheet program
+ * Presentations 2021, a presentation software

+The main feature of SoftMaker Office 2021 is the extremely high compatibility with the MS Office file formats.

 # smoffice2024
 SoftMaker Office 2024 is an office suite, it includes